 Many philanthropists are also beginning to move away from more traditional, conservative models in Australia.
 For instance, some Private Ancillary Funds (PAFs) are adopting social impact investing so that they can continue to achieve social impact, but also look to innovative structures to leverage and recycle more of their funding.
 As the Trawalla Foundation states: “we are not afraid to take intelligent risks alongside our partners for the benefit of Australia’s future”.
 Trawalla Foundation is invested in the arts, scholarship and innovation.
 Donkey Wheel, originally set up for philanthropic giving, is now a key leader in the social impact investing sector, investing in various products including ethical property, the Newpin Social Benefit Bond, and social enterprises for homeless or at-risk youth.
 The Wise Foundation is providing funding to innovative business-based solutions to poverty, such as the shoe and leather cleaning service, Buffed, Australia’s first social franchise.
 Small Giants is another diverse impact investor, whose investments cover ethical farming, green living apartments, sustainable housing, renewable energy, childcare services, and homeless youth, amongst others.
 The Ian Potter Foundation is also supporting a number of initiatives to facilitate impact investing among philanthropists, including co-sponsoring two reports on the potential of impact investing for charitable trusts and superannuation funds.
 The Westpac Foundation has been been supporting social enterprises since 2006, when it launched the Seed grant fund, designed to provide enterprises with grants of up to $100,000.

 Corporate foundations are also moving towards new ways of using funds, as demonstrated in the partnership between Westpac, CBA, and The Benevolent Society to close a $10 million Social Benefit Bond.
-The Bond will establish the Resilient Families service, which hopes to decrease family breakdown, and keep children out of foster care.
+The Bond, which has now been completed, established the Resilient Families service to decrease family breakdown, and keep children out of foster care.
 The Benevolent Society and Newpin Social Benefit Bonds in NSW are groundbreaking programs, which clearly demonstrate Australia’s global leadership in the sector.
 Having successfully piloted two bonds in 2013, the NSW Government has put to tender more opportunities for similar partnerships.
 Having established the NSW Office for Social Impact Investment, NSW has released their policy on impact investing, calling for proposals that focus on managing chronic health conditions, reducing levels of prisoner re-offence, managing mental health hospitalisations, and reducing youth homelessness.
 After selection, these transactions are expected to commence in early 2016.

 As part of it’s strategic focus on combating mental health, the MLC Foundation has committed some of its funding to social enterprises.
 One example is MadCap, which supports people diagnosed with mental illness through the provision of training and employment.